jamesylin/jamesylin.github.io/_pages/teaching.md

 author_profile: true
 ---

-At the University of Washington, I teach courses on Taiwan Studies every year, as well as East Asia or global thematic courses on development, capitalism, political economy, and foreign relations.
+At the University of Washington, I teach courses on Taiwan Studies every year, as well as East Asia or global thematic courses on development, capitalism, environment, science and technology studies, political economy, and foreign relations.

 {% include base_path %}